Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 8) Algonquin Provincial Park

-This is the perfect Toronto day trip for anyone looking to escape into the great outdoors.
+This is the perfect Toronto day trip for nature lovers looking to escape into the great outdoors.

-Algonquin Provincial Park is one of the largest parks in Ontario and home to over 2,400 lakes and the park itself covers over 7,650 square kilometres.
+Algonquin Provincial Park is one of the largest parks in southern Ontario and is home to over 2,400 lakes.
+The entire provincial park distance itself covers over 7,650 square kilometres.

 What to Do in Algonquin Provincial Park